More than 180 boxes of uncounted ballots found in Puerto Rico after election: report

 “If it had been a smaller amount, it would have been carried out without any problem, because on Election Day there was no problem,” Aponte said.
 “The big problem is how this early voting issue was handled.”

-Nicolás Gautier, the electoral commissioner of the Popular Democratic Party, said, “I’m not leaving here until I fix this mess that just happened so it doesn’t happen again in the future,”
+Nicolás Gautier, the electoral commissioner of the Popular Democratic Party, said, “I’m not leaving here until I fix this mess that just happened so it doesn’t happen again in the future.”

 This comes just months after the island suspended its primary after several polling locations never received ballots in August, the newspaper reported.